-The earliest surviving mention of his name was actually 7 January 1653/4 when John Hacker of Limehouse, Stepney, Middlesex [part of East London] wrote a will bequeathing “unto William Rookeing of Virginia, planter, one heifer of three years old, with calf, or at least with a calf at her side, and one fowling piece and shot bag which was my father’s, to be delivered to him in Virginia within six months after my decease, at my plantation.”2 John Hacker had emigrated to Virginia in 1624 at the age of 17, and in 1636 he had a patent for 150 acres on the west side of Upper Chippokes Creek.
-Since William Rooking Sr. had been dead at least six years when Hacker wrote his will, he was surely referring to William Rooking Jr. John Hacker left his English estate to his wife Elizabeth and split his estate and plantation in Virginia between his wife Elizabeth and minor son John Hacker.
+The earliest surviving mention of his name was actually 7 January 1653/4 when John Hacker of Limehouse, Stepney, Middlesex [a part of East London] wrote a will bequeathing “unto William Rookeing of Virginia, planter, one heifer of three years old, with calf, or at least with a calf at her side, and one fowling piece and shot bag which was my father’s, to be delivered to him in Virginia within six months after my decease, at my plantation.”2 John Hacker had emigrated to Virginia in 1624 at the age of 17, and in 1636 had a patent for 150 acres on the west side of Upper Chippokes Creek.
+Since William Rooking Sr. had been dead at least six years when Hacker wrote his will, he was surely referring to William Rooking Jr. The reason for the bequest is unknown.
+John Hacker’s will left his English estate to his wife Elizabeth and split his estate and plantation in Virginia between his wife Elizabeth and minor son John Hacker.

 William Rookings does not otherwise appear in the first ten years of Surry County records.
 It is possible that he was elsewhere, perhaps living on the other side of the creek in Charles City County, whose records are mostly lost.
 His next appearance in Surry County was not until 20 April 1662 when he witnessed a release by Thomas Alsobrooke to Peter Harrison.3 Then on 3 January 1664/5 Francis Hogwood discharged William Rookings from all debts and obligations in exchange for Rookings dropping a lawsuit against him.4

-William Rookings appears in the earliest tithable lists of Surry County with 3 tithables, evidently himself and two slaves, in the years 1668, 1669, and 1670 when he was one of the relatively few men designated as a “Mr.” The tithables for 1671 and 1672 are missing but he appears again in 1673, 1674, and 1675 with 3 tithables each year.
-Later records suggest these were two tithable slaves.
+William Rookings appears in tax lists of Surry County in the years 1668, 1669, and 1670 with 3 tithables, evidently himself and two slaves, and was one of the relatively few men designated as a “Mr.” The tithables for 1671 and 1672 are missing but he appears again in 1673, 1674, and 1675 with 3 tithables each year.
+Later records suggest that he owned two tithable slaves.

 He begins to appear in Surry records on a more frequent basis after 1670.
 On 20 September 1673 a court record identifies him as a churchwarden of Southwarke parish.7 However, two years later he was fined for not attending church.8 In September 1675 two records identify him as “surveyor of the highwaies”9